 Rome is home to more obelisks than any other city in the world, a grand total of eighteen, including the world's largest.
 In addition to eight ancient Egyptian obelisks, there are five ancient Roman obelisks and five modern (19th & 20th century) obelisks.

-Obelisks played a prominent role in the architecture of the ancient Egyptians, who first constructed them, placing them in pairs at the entrance of temples.
+Obelisks originated in the world of the ancient Egyptians, who thought them to be sacred to the sun god.
+They were generally erected in pairs at the entrances to temples.

-An obelisk is a square, tapering, monolithic pillar, which culminates in a capstone, known as a pyramidion.
-The pyramidion was usually sheathed in a bright metal, such as gold, gilded bronze or electrum, so that its facets reflected the moving sun.
-The four faces of the obelisk were typically adorned with hieroglyphs, which praised the glory of the pharaoh.
+A traditional obelisk is a square, tapering, monolithic pillar, which culminates in a capstone, known as a pyramidion.
+The pyramidion was normally sheathed in a bright metal, such as gold, gilded bronze or electrum, so that its facets reflected the moving sun.
+The faces of the shaft are normally decorated with hieroglyphs.

-My Google Map showing the location of all the obelisks in Rome.
+Click on my Google Map to see the location of all the obelisks in Rome.